finbarkizito/Finbar-Kizito/README.md

 - I focus on engineering, data analytics, and storytelling through data modelling.
 - I’m actively developing end-to-end data analytics and data engineering projects, including BI reporting.
 - I’m open to collaborating on projects involving SQL, Python, Power BI, Excel automation, and analytics-driven problem solving.
-- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/finbarkizito/), read my work on [Medium](https://medium.com/@emmanuelkizito8), and explore my dashboards on [Tableau Public](https://public.tableau.com/app/profile/finbar.kizito/vizzes).
+- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/finbarkizito/) and explore my dashboards on [Tableau Public](https://public.tableau.com/app/profile/finbar.kizito/vizzes).

 <!---
 This repository is a special GitHub profile repository that is pinned The README.md file appears directly on the profile page.
+, read my work on [Medium](https://medium.com/@emmanuelkizito8),
 --->